Nancy Lopez: Personal life

-Lopez was married to Houston sportscaster Tim Melton from 1979 to 1982.
+Lopez was married to Harrisburg, Pennsylvania sportscaster Tim Melton from 1979 to 1982, whom she met while playing in the Lady Keystone Open in Hershey, Pennsylvania.

 Shortly after her divorce, she married Major League All-Star baseball player Ray Knight, then a member of the Houston Astros, in October 1982 in Pelham, Georgia.
 They were married for 27 years, divorcing in 2009, and have three daughters.
 While married, Lopez and Knight lived in Georgia in his hometown of Albany.
 Since 1986, she has hosted the Nancy Lopez Hospice Golf Classic at the Doublegate Country Club to raise money for Albany Community Hospice, returning yearly even after her divorce from Knight in 2009.

-She currently resides in The Villages, Florida where she hosts an annual golf tournament to benefit the charity AIM (Adventures in Movement), an organization that helps mentally challenged, visually impaired, hearing impaired, physically handicapped and other children and adults with special needs.
+She currently resides in The Villages, Florida, where she hosts an annual golf tournament to benefit the charity Adventures in Movement (AIM), an organization that helps mentally challenged, visually impaired, hearing impaired, physically handicapped, and other children and adults with special needs.
 She has hosted the tournament since 1981 and also serves as a national ambassador with AIM.

 In 2017, Lopez married for a third time to Ed Russell.